ExistensialReset/flowmosr/ethos/RELATIONAL_INFRASTRUCTURE.md

 To practice stewardship is to become aware of the threads we hold, the threads we influence, and the threads we pass forward.

-# XIV.
+# XV.
 Returning to Relationship

 Relational infrastructure is not built only through systems, institutions, or agreements.